hrefjeff/sfv_old/things_to_add.md

 Antolin called me out on something that allowed some concepts to finally click.
 "You're trying to do something without setting it up."
 Mainly, I was trying to shimmy without establishing a throw game.
 This lead into me thinking about how I try to whiff punish things without establishing that I'm pressing buttons to try to bait them into throwing out a heavy button.

 I played Persia (a good ken player).
 He 10-0'd me.
 I learned alot though.
 Mainly about spacing and buffering.
 He used st.lk and buffered into ex.tatsu.
 Even though I knew what he was looking for, he still punished me for whiffing in front of his face.
 What I needed to do was walk up and do nothing.
-I'd bounce in and out of range and
+I'd bounce in and out of range and always press when I come back in.
+Gonna try bouncing in and out and then just waiting.